Norwegian Glogg, the Viking Drink

 Glogg in Christmas Mugs

 One sip of this warm delicious drink, will instantly give you insight into how Scandinavian people cope will the long, cold nights in this winter wonderland.

-Around the Christmas Holidays, I use festive Christmas mugs to serve this delicious aromatic drink from Scandinavia.
-The rich blend of spices, nuts, dried fruits, and wine is guaranteed to warm you up and make you happy.
+Around the Christmas Holidays, festive Christmas mugs are used to serve this delicious aromatic drink.
+The delicious rich blend of spices, nuts, dried fruits, and wine is guaranteed to warm you up and make you happy.

 5 cups orange juice